-These career programs are focused on planning, managing, and providing legal, public safety and protective services and homeland security, including professional and technical support services.
+This career program is focused on planning, managing, and providing public safety and protective services, including professional and technical support services.
 All career and technical education programs provide students opportunities for practical application of academic concepts.
 The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) emphasizes student achievement in science, English language arts, and mathematics.
 To assist local education agencies in selecting courses best suited for this purpose, specific CTE courses with emphasis on these subjects have been highlighted below.
 Courses best suited for science applications are shown in yellow, mathematics are shown in blue, and English language arts are shown in orange.
 Local boards of education may allow CTE to be substituted for graduation requirements.
 Refer to 105 Illinois Compiled Statutes 5/27-22 and 105 ILCS 5/27-22.05 for more information.